If you want to transfer a photo or image to wood or canvas, this method is the most reliable method I’ve tested.

 As you rub the paper, it will come away in little roly-polies.
 While it will look quite good (nice crisp image with bold colors), it is temporary.
 You actually have to repeat this step a few times, allowing the surface to dry thoroughly between steps.

 Here you see how the image looks after one paper-removing session.
 As it dries, the remaining paper becomes visible again.
 Spray it with water, let it soak in, and continue rubbing (gently!) the remaining paper off.
 If your finger tips are sensitive, you will be able to feel the remaining paper that needs removing.
 When it’s all gone, the image feels perfectly smooth.
 You may need to repeat this step again: it depends entirely on the paper used and how it rolls off.

 When it dries clear without any paper ghosts showing, you are done.
 You can now apply a protective top coat, using the transfer medium or polyurethane or similar product.

 This first one is a favourite garden photo.
 If you look closely, you can see how too much rubbing along the wood frame (behind the canvas) can cause some of the image to pull off.
 If you’re like me, the more you do, the better you get at avoiding boo-boos like this.
 I still like it, but if you want perfection, it may take some practice.

 The same method shown here for wood and canvas will also work on metal.
 The galvanized bucket (below) is from a dollar store and the image is part of a vintage seed packet.
 In this case, I don’t think there is any real advantage to doing image transfer: decoupage would have given a similar result.

-Mini canvases are good for favourite little glimpses of the garden:
+Mini canvases are good for favorite little glimpses of the garden:

 More Image Transfer Methods